Detecting Music BPM using Neural Networks

 The wav is then converted to a spectogram.
 This was achieved by:

-1. Taking a sample of length fft_sample_length (default 768) every fft_step_size (default 512) samples
+- Taking a sample of length

-2. Performing a fast fourier transform (FFT) on each of these samples
+(default 512) samples - Performing a fast fourier transform (FFT) on each of these samples

-The target pulse vector matching the wav’s BPM is then created using the function get_target_vector.
+The target pulse vector matching the wav’s BPM is then created using the function get_target_vector

-Then random subsets of length desired_X_time_dim are taken in pairs from both the spectogram and target pulse vector.
+are taken in pairs from both the spectogram and target pulse vector.
 By this, we generate lots of training inputs and outputs that are a more manageable length from just the one set of training inputs.
 Each sample represents about 6 seconds of audio, with different offsets for where the beats are placed (so our model has to predict where the beats are, as well as how often they occur).

-For each ~6 second sample, we now have a 512x32 matrix as training input - 512 time frames and 32 frequency bins (the number of frequency bins can be reduced by increasing the downsample argument) - and a 512x1 pulse vector as training output.
+For each ~6 second sample, we now have a 512x32 matrix as training input - 512 time frames and 32 frequency bins (the number of frequency bins can be reduced by increasing the downsample

 In the latest version of the model, I have 18 songs to sample from.
 I create a training set by sampling from the first 13 songs, and validation and test sets by sampling from the last 5 songs.
 The training set contained 28800 samples.